jamie-allen/effective_actors/preso/presentation.md

 * Limit the number of supervisors you create in it
 * Helps with fault tolerance and explicit handling of errors through the hierarchy
 * Akka uses synchronous messaging to create top-level actors

+# Failure Zones

+* Create "sandboxes" your actor system
+	* Multiple isolated zones with their own dispatcher
+	* Protects thread pools to prevent starvation
+	* Prevents issues in one branch from affecting another

+!SLIDE transition=blindY
+# Takeaway
+.notes Shallow trees mean you may be trying to do too much with too few actors.

+* For reasonably complex actor systems, shallow trees are a smell test
+* Actors are cheap.
+Use them.

 !SLIDE transition=blindY
 # RULE